21st Century Career Success

 - Opportunity to present yourself as an independent contractor or vendor with services to offer.

+How can you successfully navigate through the turbulent times of change and career uncertainty?
 By developing resiliency, exercising proactivity, creating excellent self-marketing tools, keeping your skills up-to-date, and finding your unique life balance.

 1. Develop resiliency (the ability to bounce back).
 Having the right attitude about career change is imperative to your ability to bounce back from setbacks, sudden changes, and twists and turns along your career path.
 You will experience a lot of career change and transitions, so you may as well get comfortable feeling uncomfortable.